 H. Show that the local Chamber of Commerce or a similar group (e.g., an Audubon chapter, Wild Ones, etc.) takes an active role in the planning process for protecting and enlarging favorable bird habitat.

-The Watertown is a proposed apartment building developed by Samapa with 5 stories and 147 units on the former Milwaukee County Food Services site (9150 Watertown Plank Road).
-The building is being designed with sensitivity to its location adjacent to the Sanctuary Woods (see Category 1C) by incorporating native landscaping, dark sky lighting strategies, and bird friendly details.
+The Watertown is an existing apartment building developed by Samapa with 5 stories and 147 units on the former Milwaukee County Food Services site (9150 Watertown Plank Road).
+The building was designed with sensitivity to its location adjacent to the Sanctuary Woods (see Category 1C) by incorporating native landscaping, dark sky lighting strategies, and bird friendly details.

 The County Grounds Coalition, an environmental advocacy group, has taken an active role to meet with the developers to advocate for design elements to help protect wildlife.
 One proposal is a 20-foot buffer of evergreen trees between the development and the woods.
 In addition, the developers have reduced the site from 3.36 acres to 2.25 acres to respect the sanctuary Woods conservation district boundaries.

-The County Grounds Coalition is also worried about light pollution, the height and density of the building, stormwater drainage and nearby birds colliding into the glass of the building and continue to have on-going meetings with the developers.
+The County Grounds Coalition is also worried about light pollution, the height and density of the building, stormwater drainage and nearby birds colliding into the glass of the building and held on-going meetings with the developers.

 The developers of the Watertown have recognized that birds navigate the built environment and the two critical areas of challenge are the glass surfaces and the light pollution.
 As designers they can decrease bird collision hazards by incorporating bird friendly strategies.
-Glazing will include patterns that break down large expanses of glass.
-Lighting systems will be designed and managed with “dark skies” in mind so that levels of light spill at night are controlled
+Glazing included patterns that break down large expanses of glass.
+Lighting systems were designed and managed with “dark skies” in mind so that levels of light spill at night are controlled

 Additional detail on plans for the Watertown, including requirements for collaborating with environmental groups, can be found here.